Chapter 2:

 Society was divided into two main castes: warriors, who fought up close with physical weapons, and mages, who cast spells from a distance using only their hands.
 In theory, they worked best together.
 In practice, Ivory Concord had more mages, while Ebony Vow relied heavily on warriors.

+He pushed the history books aside and reached for others.
+Now, he was curious about magic—mainly since he wasn't meant for swords.
 There were fewer books about magic.
 Most were half-destroyed or vague.
 But one message was consistent across them all: "Magic cannot be learned."
-And some beginner's guides suggested meditation to awaken latent power—something about "chakra gates," whatever that meant.
+And some beginner's guides suggested meditation to awaken latent power—something about "chakra gates," which I had no idea what that meant.

 "What are you doing?"

-"Looking for books about magic," he muttered.
+"Looking for books about magic."

 "Why?
-You can't use it anyway."
+You can't use it anyway," Haku dismissed, but Ren insisted.

-"I like understanding how things work."
+"I like to understand how things work."

 "Not interested.
 But didn't you say your Master was a mage—"

-Still, he hadn't meant to offend.
 "Look, Haku… I don't know your Master, and I have no idea what your relationship was like.
 I can't even remember the people from my own life.
-I just want to understand what's going on here—because everything's new to me, and I need to make sense of the world around me."
+I want to understand what's going on here—because everything's new to me, and I need to make sense of the world around me."

 They stepped into the courtyard in silence.
 It was even more beautiful than the halls: pale stone paths crisscrossed between lush gardens, fountains shimmered under the sun, and every corner was dotted with benches and tiny animal statues.
+The air, heavy with the scent of blooming flowers and damp earth, was utterly still.
+The only sound was the constant, soothing trickle of water from the fountains, making the quiet feel endless.

 The peace didn't last.
 Some girls whispered nearby.